bilgehan-atas/HabitTrackerProject/README.md

-## WIP explanation
+## Habit Tracker

-This is a WIP dummy project.
+This is a simple habit tracker project with signup and login options.

 ## Environment Requirements